EGRim-2009/Platformer/README.md

 ## Reflections
-unexpected events invoving the absence of partisipents
+unexpected events invoving the absence of participants

 Your write up will go here